frasertweedale/notes-redhat/design/pki-profiles-ldap.rst

 this data was in files.
 At some point, we changed the servlets that update the security domain to use LDAP instead, and used a parameter in CS.cfg to determine whether the data was in LDAP or files.

-Now in this case, we have a few additional considerations:

-* How do we do a migration from files to LDAP?
-We want to be able to update system defaults if the default profile is being used.
-  People are used to being able to change profiles either through the console or through the command line.
-It is relatively easy to modify and read profile files.
-We need to keep this operation easy.
-For this ability, we should add relevant functionality to the pki CLI interface to be able to edit profiles.

-* There is currently a 10.3 ticket to create a database upgrade framework.
-One this framework is in place, it can be used to perform a migration from files to LDAP, as well as modify default profiles when the default profile is being used.

-* Note that profilea are read at startup.
-This means that we need some mechanism to trigger the restart/ reloading of the ProfileSubsystem on clones, without a restart.
-One such mechanism would be to store when each clone last read in the profiles.
-This could be checked in the maintenance thread, and updates/restarted as needed.

 LDAP schema